-- (A) Efficient utilization of existing goods requires the acquisition of compatible goods or services; or - (B) That the goods or services required for the exchange of software or data with other public or private entities are available from only one source; or - (C) The particular goods or services are for use in a pilot or an experimental project, - (D) Other findings that support the conclusion that the goods or services are available from only one source. - (b) If the department intends to make several purchases of the product or service from a sole source for a period not to exceed five years, it may so state in the solicitation file and in the solicitation document, if any, Such documentation shall be sufficient notice as to subsequent purchases. - (6) Single Manufacturer, Multiple Sellers. - (a) The County may specify a product or service available from only one manufacturer but available through multiple sellers, after documenting the procurement file with the County's information required in this subsection, and subject to the following: - (i) If the total purchase is \$25,000 or more but does not exceed \$250,000 and a comparable product or service is not available under an existing state requirements contract, competitive quotes shall be obtained and retained in the procurement file; or - (ii) If the amount of the purchase exceeds \$250,000, the product or service shall be obtained through competitive bidding. - (b) If the County intends to make several purchases of the product of a particular manufacturer or seller for a period not to exceed five years, it may so state in the solicitation file and in the solicitation document, if any.
+- (B) That the goods or services required for the exchange of software or data with other public or private entities are available from only one source; or - (C) The particular goods or services are for use in a pilot or an experimental project. - (D) Other findings that support the conclusion that the goods or services are available from only one source. - (b) If the department intends to make several purchases of the product or service from a sole source for a period not to exceed five years, it may so state in the solicitation file and in the solicitation document, if any.
+Such documentation shall be sufficient notice as to subsequent purchases. - (6) Single Manufacturer, Multiple Sellers. - (a) The County may specify a product or service available from only one manufacturer but available through multiple sellers, after documenting the procurement file with the County's information required in this subsection, and subject to the following: - (i) If the total purchase is \$15,000 or more but does not exceed \$150,000 and a comparable product or service is not available under an existing state requirements contract, competitive quotes shall be obtained and retained in the procurement file; or - (ii) If the amount of the purchase exceeds \$150,000, the product or service shall be obtained through competitive bidding. - (b) If the County intends to make several purchases of the product of a particular manufacturer or seller for a period not to exceed five years, it may so state in the solicitation file and in the solicitation document, if any.
 Such documentation shall be sufficient notice as to subsequent purchases.
-If the total purchase amount is estimated to exceed \$250,000, this shall be stated in the advertisement for bids or proposals.
+If the total purchase amount is estimated to exceed \$150,000, this shall be stated in the advertisement for bids or proposals.

-15-145 APPEALS
+15.145 APPEALS